 Aaron Rodgers, quarterback of the Green Bay Packers, is widely considered to be one of the premier athletes in American sports.
 Over his career he has earned some of the NFL’s highest honors, including a Super Bowl championship, two MVP awards, and six Pro Bowl nominations.

-Super Bowl-Winning Quarterback of the Green Bay Packers, Two-time NFL MVP & Six-time Pro Bowl Selection
+Super Bowl-Winning Quarterback of the Green Bay Packers, Three-time NFL MVP & Nine-time Pro Bowl Selection

 Rodgers is also known for his contributions off the field as the founder of itsAaron, a foundation that spotlights organizations and people who are changing the world.
 ItsAaron has been a major supporter of the MACC Fund, RAISE Hope for Congo, as well as many other charities.